CodeSmile-0000011110110111/de.codesmile.luny/README.md

 local context = ...
 ```

-Implement functions in the context table using the same name as the C# callback, and it'll get called just like that:
+Implement functions in the context table, using the same name as the C# callback:
 ```
 context.OnPostprocessAllAssets = function(imported, deleted, moved, movedFrom)
     print("Asset Postprocessing, imported count: " .. #imported)
 end
 ```

-You can omit unused function arguments for clarity and brevity:
+You can omit unused, trailing arguments for clarity and brevity:
 ```
 context.OnPostprocessAllAssets = function(imported)
 end
 ```

-Lua speaks english, naturally uses `1` as a list's first element, and counts elements with the `#` prefix:
+Lua understands english, naturally uses `1` as a list's first element, and counts elements with the `#` prefix:
 ```
 if #imported == 1 and imported[1]:EndsWith(".unity") then
 end